moises-cp/react-doc/state__class-component-object-update.md

-# Class Component Object Update
+# Item Update on Class Component State Object

 In this example, when the user type anything in the input field that is in the person's component: